 - Have a strong walk-away alternative

-Hayford agrees and adds, “Successful negotiation springs from an accurate and complete assessment of the relevant facts, the people involved, the risks and opportunities presented by a given conflict, decision or change event– the world as it is, not as you wish it were.”
+Hayford agrees and adds, “Successful negotiations is based on, springs from an accurate and complete assessment of the relevant facts, the people involved, the risks and opportunities presented by a given conflict, decision or change event– the world as it is, not as you wish it were.”
 Hayford says it should be win-win.
 “Successful negotiations reflect an optimal balance between creating value.”

 Remember that the goal of negotiating is to reach an agreement that is satisfactory to both parties.
 Ory warns that what is important to one party might not be a priority to the other party.
 So, he recommends the following three steps: